Kim-Quirk/Python-Tutorial/3-trees.md

 * A working traversal function that allows the tree to be displayed from smallest to largest value.
 * A working reversed function that allows the tree to be displayed in reversed from largest or smallest value.

 We will be providing you with some basic code to help you get started.
-See the starting code file here: [trees_start.py](./python/trees_start.py).
+See the starting code file here: [Starting Point](./python/trees_start.py).

 Test Cases: